 The concessions are all well-marked and usually offer candy, peanuts, popcorn and more in addition to the advertised food item Pretty much all the eats at the Durham Bulls ballpark are under $10 (most $4 to $7) so it’s not expensive to eat at this ballpark!
 And if you want to save some time, you can order eats online with the FanFood app and do an express order pick-up.
 What’s really cool is that the Durham Bulls Ballpark has brought in some local businesses for concessions so keep an eye out for these specialty spots!

-At the front of the concourse you’ll also find stands for the lovely Pie Hole and LocoPops for paletas (popsicles).
+At the front of the concourse you’ll also find a variety of local food stands.
 It’s really a fun way to enjoy some uniquely Durham spots and their eats!
 There’s a bit of a state fair feel to these little stands, you’ll also find mini-donuts, funnel cake and more…

 Out in right field you’ll also find a terrace area offering up some other delicious options underneath blue skies.
 First up is a full patio bar complete with craft brews so you can have an adult bevvy in style!
 Behind the bar you’ll find Smokebox Barbeque serving up smoked meats.
 And further in you’ll find the Wool E. World children’s play area along with some additional food stands.
 Note that there are also two beer stands down the left and right-field sides of the ballpark seating areas on the walkway.
 Super-convenient for a beer and they save you a walk to the concourse ($7 draft beers).